Documentary set to feature murderer and rapist who killed three in Sheffield

 When is Forensics: Catching a Killer on TV, what channel is it on and how can I watch?

-Viewers tuning into this week’s episode of Forensics: Catching a Killer will hear from detectives and scientists who worked on the Hutchinson case.
+Viewers tuning into this week’s episode of Forensics: Catching a Killer got to hear from detectives and scientists who worked on the Hutchinson case.

-They will also see how evidence from him cutting his leg on barbed wire when escaping from custody proved crucial in securing his conviction for the triple murder and rape in Sheffield.
+They also saw how evidence from him cutting his leg on barbed wire when escaping from custody proved crucial in securing his conviction for the triple murder and rape in Sheffield.

-The programme will be broadcast tonight – Wednesday, December 15 – from 9pm to 10pm on Sky Crime, channel 122 on Sky.
+The programme was broadcast on Wednesday, December 15 – from 9pm to 10pm on Sky Crime, channel 122 on Sky, and is now available on Sky Catch Up and On Demand services.